 Content Detail

-This dainty perennial earns its name from the delicate clusters of white flowers that rise above the almost maple-like foliage.
-This is an excellent shade garden plant.
+Heart-leaved foamflower is a dainty perennial that earns its name from the delicate clusters of white flowers that rise above the almost maple-like foliage.
+It is an excellent shade garden plant.

 • Family (English) Saxifrage